darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 ## scene

-The controls of the _scene_ tab are similar in principle to those of the _levels_ module (black, grey, white).
+The controls of the _scene_ tab are similar in principle to those of the _levels_ module (black, gray, white).
 The difference is that _levels_ assume display-referred pixels values (between 0 and 100%), while _filmic_ allows you to work on scene-referred pixels (between -infinity EV and + infinity EV), which forces the use of a different interface.

-middle-grey luminance (hidden by default)
+middle-gray luminance (hidden by default)
 : It is not recommended that you use this control, hence it is now hidden by default.
-You should instead use the _exposure_ module to set the mid-grey level (see _usage_, above).
-However, if you want to make this slider visible, enable the _use custom mid-grey values_ checkbox in the _options_ tab.
+You should instead use the _exposure_ module to set the mid-gray level (see _usage_, above).
+However, if you want to make this slider visible, enable the _use custom mid-gray values_ checkbox in the _options_ tab.

-: This setting lets you decide what luminance in the scene should be considered the reference middle grey, which will be remapped to 18% in display.
+: This setting lets you decide what luminance in the scene should be considered the reference middle gray, which will be remapped to 18% in display.
 Use the color picker tool to read the average luminance over the drawn area.
-If you have a photograph of a grey card or a color chart (IT8 chart or colorchecker) shot in the scene lighting conditions, then the grey color picker tool can be used to quickly sample the luminance of the grey patch on that image.
+If you have a photograph of a gray card or a color chart (IT8 chart or colorchecker) shot in the scene lighting conditions, then the gray color picker tool can be used to quickly sample the luminance of the gray patch on that image.
 In other situations, the color picker can be used to sample the average luminance of the subject.

 : It has an effect on the picture that is analogous to a brightness correction.
 Values close to 100% do not compress the highlights but fail to recover shadows.
 Values close to 0% greatly recover the shadows but compress the highlights more harshly and result in local-contrast losses.

-: When modifying the middle-grey luminance, the white and black exposures are automatically adjusted accordingly, to prevent the dynamic range from clipping and to help you set the right parameter faster.
-If you are not happy with the auto adjustment performed by the grey slider, you can correct the white and black exposure parameters afterwards.
+: When modifying the middle-gray luminance, the white and black exposures are automatically adjusted accordingly, to prevent the dynamic range from clipping and to help you set the right parameter faster.
+If you are not happy with the auto adjustment performed by the gray slider, you can correct the white and black exposure parameters afterwards.

 white relative exposure
-: The number of stops (EV) between the scene middle grey luminance and the scene luminance that is to be remapped to display pure white (peak-white).
+: The number of stops (EV) between the scene middle gray luminance and the scene luminance that is to be remapped to display pure white (peak-white).
 This is the right bound of the scene dynamic range that will be represented on the display -- everything brighter than this value on the scene will be clipped on the display.
 The color picker tool reads the maximum luminance in RGB space over the drawn area, assumes it is pure white, and sets the white exposure parameter to remap the reading to 100% luminance.

 black relative exposure
-: The number of stops (EV) between middle grey luminance and the scene luminance that is to be remapped to display pure black (maximum density).
+: The number of stops (EV) between middle gray luminance and the scene luminance that is to be remapped to display pure black (maximum density).
 This is the left bound of the scene dynamic range that wll be represented on the display -- everything darker than this value on the scene will be clipped on display.
 The color picker tool reads the minimum luminance in RGB space over the drawn area, assumes it is pure black, and sets the black exposure parameter to remap the minimum reading to 0% luminance.
 The black color picker measurement is very sensitive to noise, and cannot identify whether the minimum luminance is pure black (actual data) or just noise.
 It works better on low ISO pictures and with high quality demosaicing.
 When the color picker puts the black exposure at -16EV, it is a sign that the measurement has failed and you will need to adjust it manually.

 : The black relative exposure allows you to choose how far you want to recover lowlights.

 dynamic range scaling and auto-tune
-: The auto-tune color picker combines all three color pickers above, and allows you to set the grey, white and black exposures all at once, using the average of the drawn region as the grey estimation, the maximum as the white, and the minimum as the black.
+: The auto-tune color picker combines all three color pickers above, and allows you to set the gray, white and black exposures all at once, using the average of the drawn region as the gray estimation, the maximum as the white, and the minimum as the black.
 This gives good results in landscape photography but usually fails for portraits and indoor scenes.

 : When no true white and no true black are available on the scene, the maximum and minimum RGB values read on the image are not valid assumptions any more, so the dynamic range scaling symmetrically shrinks or enlarges the detected dynamic range and the current parameters.
 This works with all color pickers, and adjusts the current values of white and black relative exposures.